0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 # ART - A Radio Telescope
 Meet Art, he is A (simple) Radio Telescope.
-Art will be able to look into the galaxy and observe large hydrogen clouds undergoing quantum effects emitting radiation at a wavelength of approximatley 21 cm.
+Art will be able to look into the galaxy and observe large hydrogen clouds emitting radiation at a wavelength of approximatley 21 cm.
 Art will also measure the relative velocity of various parts of the Milky Way compared to the velocity of the Earth.

 The code is simple at the moment, so I'm using git more as a research log than my code base for the time being.